hle8/AuthShoppingAPI/README.md

 | Create an authorized ShoppingCart controller                  | :white_check_mark: |
 | Create an authorized Product controller                       | :white_check_mark: |
 | Create 4 Unit tests for each of the Models                    | :white_check_mark: |

+## Fun Facts

+I built this API on my Raspberry Pi 4 Model B (just want to test my new SD card).